Saif Ahmad Al Ghurair

 Saif Ahmad Al Ghurair (سيف أحمد الغرير; 1924 – 27 August 2019) was an Emirati billionaire businessman, CEO of the Dubai-based Al-Ghurair Group, a large company in the UAE's real estate and manufacturing sectors.
 His family owns and leads the different business units of the group.

 Early life

 Al Ghurair was born in 1924 on the shores of Dubai Creek, the eldest of five sons.
-Al Ghurair gained a bachelor's degree in accounting at the Al Ain University.

 Career

 In 1960, he founded the Al Ghurair Group, a company which has interests in banking, steel and packaging.
 The group invested in real estate, retail and manufacturing.

-In 2004, his group opened a second Burjuman Centre with an office tower, hotel and luxury service apartments.
+In 2004, his group opened a second Burjuman Centre with an office tower, hotel, and luxury service apartments.
 He was also a significant shareholder in Mashreq.

-In 2006, he formed the company Taghleef Industries through a merger of Dubai PolyFilm with Technopak of Egypt and AKPP in Oman, and it became one of the world´s largest manufacturers of polypropylene films, lamination and food packaging.
+In 2006, he formed the company Taghleef Industries through a merger of Dubai PolyFilm with Technopak of Egypt and AKPP in Oman, and it became one of the world’s largest manufacturers of polypropylene films, lamination, and food packaging.

 In 2015, his net worth was estimated at $3.4 billion.